keanmndz/keanmndz/README.md

 ## Technical Consultant ◼ Integration Architect ◼ RLHF Specialist
 ---

+Learning what I can.
+I code to test my skills and grow as a technical specialist.
+I can help you, and you can help me.
+> "All things good to know are difficult to learn."

+---
 ### Cloud & Technical
 * Web Services (RESTful APIs)
 * Amazon Web Services (Developer)